iqiukp/ZoomPlot-MATLAB/README.md

 - Interactive plotting
 - Drag the mouse to adjust the size and position of the sub-coordinate system
 - Drag the mouse to adjust the size and position of the magnification zone
+- ZoomPlot V1.2 is not compatible with the versions lower than R2014b.

 ## How to use